kubernetes/enhancements/keps/sig-node/4800-cpumanager-split-uncorecache/README.md

 - Feature implemented behind a feature gate flag option
 - E2E Tests will be skipped until nodes with uncore cache can be provisioned within CI hardware.
 Work is ongoing to add required systems (https://github.com/kubernetes/k8s.io/issues/7339).
 E2E testing will be required to graduate to beta.
+- Providing a metric to verify uncore cache alignment will be required to graduate to beta.

 ### Upgrade / Downgrade Strategy